khulnasoft/integrations-core/docs/developer/base/basics.md

 ## Checks

-AgentCheck contains functions that you use to execute Checks and submit data to Datadog.
+AgentCheck contains functions that you use to execute Checks and submit data to Khulnasoft.

 ### Metrics